Students: are you sure that's freshers' flu and not meningitis?

-- Call 999 when you observe these symptoms.
+- Call 999 if you see these symptoms.
 Do not wait for all the symptoms to appear.
 A person with meningitis can deteriorate very quickly.
-It is potentially very serious and needs immediate attention.
+It is potentially very serious and needs immediate attention

-- Give constant reassurance until help arrives.
+- Reassure them until help arrives.
 If they have a fever, you can use cold drinks to cool the person.

 Learn first aid